Hierarchy of developments

 - If the application is decided by a planning officer or a council committee

-- Don't need a pre-application consultation
+- Don't need a pre-application consultation, it is an optional step

 - Are usually decided by a planning officer